Water turbidity refers to how transparent or translucent the water is when examining or testing it for any use.

 In many water treatment and chemical processes,

 it is a requirement to keep track of the pH of the water or product stream.
 In DeLoach Industries equipment such as degasification systems, or odor control scrubbers, pH measurement is critical to control the chemical reactions happening within the treatment system.
-PH is an indication of the acidic vs alkaline nature of a fluid.
+PH is an indication of the acidic vs alkaline nature of the fluid.
 An acidic fluid will have a greater concentration of H+ hydrogen ions, while an alkaline fluid will have a greater concentration of OH- hydroxide ions.
 This electrochemical nature is used in the construction, reading, and maintenance of electronic pH probes.

-and will contain a reference element, and a sensing element.
-When the pH probe is immersed in the fluid to be measured, the electrical potential difference between the sensing element and the reference element is amplified by electronics, and the resulting voltage is used in a calculation to determine pH from differential electron potential.
+PH probes are generally glass and will contain a reference element, and a sensing element.
+When the pH probe is immersed in the fluid to be measured, the electrical potential difference between the sensing element and the reference element is amplified by electronics and the resulting voltage is used in a calculation to determine pH from differential electron potential.
 As a pH probe remains in service, ion exchange will slowly change the electrical potential of the sensing element, the reference element, or both.
-This happens because the hydrogen ions are small enough to travel through the glass sensor body and cause reference potential shift over time.
-This is a normal behavior for all pH probes and is the reason why pH probes must be periodically calibrated.
+This happens because the hydrogen ions are small enough to travel through the glass sensor body and cause reference potential shifts over time.
+This is normal behavior for all pH probes and is the reason why pH probes must be periodically calibrated.

 Read More